 - Neurotransmitter modulation (improving mood)

 A review article in the prestigious journal Stroke (online, Dec.
-10, 2013) titled “Coffee, Tea, and Cocoa and Risk of Stroke” reveals that:
+10, 2013) titled “Coffee, Tea, and Cocoa and Risk of Stroke” reveals that cocoa flavanols reduce blood pressure and control insulin resistance:

 “Cacao products, such as chocolate, are rich sources of flavonoids, which are potent antioxidant and anti-inflammatory compounds…A recent meta-analysis of 42 acute or short-term chronic (≤ 18 weeks) RCTs [randomized controlled trials] found that cocoa or chocolate interventions significantly reduced fasting insulin concentrations, insulin resistance and mean arterial pressure as well as improved endothelia function measured by FMD [flow mediated dilation, a measure of blood vessel flexibility]…Results from a meta-analysis of those 5 [prospective epidemiological] studies (4 from Europe and 1 from the United States) showed a significant 19% lower risk of stroke when comparing the highest with the lowest category of chocolate consumption and a significant 14% reduction in stroke risks for a 50-g/week increment in chocolate consumption…”

 Finding the best chocolate for pharmacological benefits is not always easy.
 There is no standardized way of determining the flavanol content of cocoa or chocolate by reading most labels.
-That’s why we are excited about CocoaVia.
-This a high-flavanol standardized product is available in several flavors.
-We are delighted that the company has chosen to be one of our sponsors.
-For more information please visit CocoaVia’s website.
+That’s why we like what CocoaVia has done.
+This product offers a standardized amount of 375 mg of cocoa flavanols per serving.